-Driving Defensively: Our Tallahassee Auto Accident Lawyer Offers Tips on How to Avoid a Crash
+Driving Defensively: Tallahassee Auto Accident Lawyer Shares Tips to Avoid a Crash

 Social distancing and wearing a mask are not the only ways to protect yourself these days.
 With all the driving we do in Tallahassee, practicing safe driving techniques can help you stay safe and avoid a car crash.